How to Import Passwords into Google Chrome Using a CSV File

 Whenever a feature is missing, whether we’re talking about Windows or macOS, a tech-savvy individual will break out the Command Prompt on Windows or the Terminal feature on Apple computers.
 Essentially, you can force Chrome to activate its hidden password import ability using CSV.

 The downside here is that you’re going to have to go through all the steps listed below whenever you wish to import passwords via CSV in Chrome.
-However, in saying that, it’s unlikely that importing passwords into Chrome is something you’ll be doing on a regular basis.
+However, it’s unlikely that importing passwords into Chrome is something you’ll be doing regularly.

-- Click on the Command Prompt entry to open it.
+- Now, click on the Command Prompt entry to open it.

-- Paste this command cd “\Program Files (x86)\Google\Chrome\Application” into the console.
+- Paste this command: cd “\Program Files \Google\Chrome\Application” into the console and hit Enter.

-- In the Chrome window (launches automatically after entering the said commands), go to Settings.
+- In the Chrome window (it launches automatically after entering the said commands), go to Settings.

 - Then navigate to Passwords.